vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page-info.md

 ---
 ```

 You can configure `author` in the plugin options to set the default author.
-And you can alse configure `author` in Front Matter with a new value in the page to override the default author, or set it to `false` to cancel the author display.
+And you can also configure `author` in frontmatter with a new value in the page to override the default author, or set it to `false` to cancel the author display.

 - **time**